kkapelon/kkapelon.github.io/_posts/2017-02-19-hosted-ci-comparison.md

 knowledagable and really helpful.

 Deploybot might be a good service for developers of interpreted languages where the source files go straight to the deployment server.
-But for Java devs where only binaries are deployed, the experience is awful (the UI is awful for everybody of course).
-You can safely scratch it from your evaluation list and look at all the other options presented in this report.
+But for Java developers where only binaries are deployed, the experience is awful (the UI is awful for everybody of course).
+You can safely scratch it off from your evaluation list and look at all the other options presented in this report.

-If you work at Deploybot and are reading this know that your UI needs a lot of improvements.
+If you work at Deploybot and are reading this, know that your UI needs a lot of improvements.
 You need to hire a professional UX designer and recreate the whole interface from scratch.
 That being said, your support staff is excellent.